bec-archer/SR80-Manuals/user-manual.md

 Use the **back arrow** to return to the Job Board.

+### Hoses & Parts (Adding Materials to a Job)

+If a repair involves hoses, fittings, or adapters, you can add those as separate line items on the work order.
+These show up in the **Hoses & Parts** section on the job detail view, just below the consolidated cost summary card at the top.

+**To add materials:**

+1. Open the job from the Job Board
+2. Tap the green **[+]** button next to the "Hoses & Parts" header
+3. A sheet opens with three tabs at the top: **Hose Assembly**, **Fitting**, and **Adapter**

+**Hose Assembly** — for a complete hose build.
+Enter three costs: Fitting 1, Fitting 2, and Hose.
+This matches the shop's shorthand (e.g., 20/20/85 = two $20 fittings + $85 hose = $125 total).
+Optionally add a description (e.g., "Boom cylinder supply line").
+Tap **Save**.

+**Fitting** or **Adapter** — for standalone parts.
+Enter a description and cost.
+Tap **Save**.

+All materials are always taxed when the shop's "Charge Tax on Parts" setting is turned on.
+If a customer is tax exempt, no tax is charged on anything (materials included).

+Each material shows up as a row in the Hoses & Parts section with a colored pill (Hose Assembly, Fitting, or Adapter) and the cost breakdown.
+The totals from materials roll into the cost summary card at the top of the job detail — so when it's time to enter amounts into Square, everything is in one place.

+**Who can add materials:** Anyone — front counter, techs, and admins — can add materials to a job at any time while it's open.

 ### Editing a Draft Work Order

 If you tapped "Save as Draft" when creating a work order and need to come back to finish it, tap the draft card on the Job Board to open it.